mandober/debrief.math/750-nt/combinatorics/combinatorics.md

 https://en.wikipedia.org/wiki/Combinatorics

 Combinatorics is an area of mathematics primarily concerned with counting, both as a means and an end in obtaining results, and certain properties of finite structures.

-It is closely related to many other areas of mathematics and has many applications ranging from logic to statistical physics and from evolutionary biology to computer science.
+Combinatorics is closely related to many other areas of mathematics and has many applications ranging from logic to statistical physics and from evolutionary biology to computer science.

 The full scope of combinatorics is not universally agreed upon because it crosses so many mathematical subdivisions.
 Insofar as an area can be described by the types of problems it addresses, combinatorics is involved with:
-- the enumeration of specified structures (configurations) of finite systems
+- enumeration of specified structures (configurations) of finite systems
-- the existence of such structures that satisfy certain given criteria
+- existence of such structures that satisfy certain given criteria
-- the construction of these structures
+- construction of these structures
 - optimization: finding the most optimal structure or solution

 Leon Mirsky has said: "combinatorics is a range of linked studies which have something in common and yet diverge widely in their objectives, their methods, and the degree of coherence they have attained".